 NICE inContact is a global provider of cloud-based call center solutions for organizations of all sizes.
-NICE inContact had been hosting their site on ExpressionEngine but they wanted to upgrade to a more sophisticated CMS.
+NICE inContact had been hosting their site on ExpressionEngine but they wanted to upgrade to a more sophisticated DXP.
 In particular, they were sold by the advanced personalization capabilities, workflow, and overall approach to customer experience offered by Sitecore.

 Sitecore offered a large slate of capabilities that interested NICE inContact, but they didn’t have the time or budget to implement everything at once.
 They decided to take a phased approach.
 Phase one would be to transition their site to Sitecore as quickly as possible, with the following phases dedicated to iterating and implementing new features and capabilities.